 Your submission becomes a web page.
 Please use this form to submit information about a course you teach.
 The information you provide here will be used to create a web page describing your course.
 You are encouraged to upload files to accompany your example.
-To see what this will look like, read an example from the 2015 "Teaching Geoscience with MATLAB" workshop: From zero to MATLAB in six weeks – with Freshmen.
+To see what this will look like, read an example description of a course on the Earth's climate system.
 (This example opens in a new window.)

 There are two ways to use this form:

 Thank you in advance for making this contribution!

 In the months and years after having finished a course, a student should be able to DO things in the discipline that he/she couldn't do before taking the course.
 Careful thought should go into what you want to enable your students to do, what value the course will add to their lives, and how the course will develop their skills and abilities.
 In this portion of the goals/syllabus submission form, you will have the opportunity to share goals of various types that you have for your students.
 Your goals may range from discipline-related things they should master, to skills in which they should be proficient, or changes in attitude you wish to foster.

 Course goals are most useful if they are concrete, have measurable outcomes, and provide clear direction for the course.
 It is helpful to phrase your goals as Students will be able to ... or I want students to be able to...